ucbrise/flor/README.md

   Missed a metric?
 Add a log *after the fact* and replay past runs to capture it—no rerunning from scratch.

 - **Reproducibility Without Friction**
-  Every run is versioned via Git, every hyperparameter is recorded, and every model checkpoint is stored—automatically.
+  Every run is versioned via Git, every hyperparameter is recorded, and every model checkpoint is linked and queryable—automatically.

 - **Works With Your Stack**
   Makefiles, Airflow, Slurm, HuggingFace, PyTorch—you don’t change your workflow.
 FlorDB fits in.

----

 ## 📦 Installation